AvolitesLtd/TitanManual/docs/running-the-show/playback-controls.md

 Playback priority
 -----------------

-You can set playbacks to high priority if you do not want them to be overridden by other playbacks using the same fixtures.
+[You can set playbacks to high priority](../cues/playback-options.md#playback-tab) if you do not want them to be overridden by other playbacks using the same fixtures.
 For example, if you have a couple of fixtures acting as a spotlight, but they are also programmed into some colour washes, you probably want the spotlight cue to take priority over the colour washes.
-See section 8.6.1 on page 217.

 Preset playbacks (Tiger Touch only)
 -----------------------------------